Molidae

 The Molidae comprise the family of the molas or ocean sunfishes, unusual fish whose bodies come to an end just behind the dorsal and anal fins, giving them a "half-fish" appearance.
 They are also the largest of the ray-finned bony fish, with the southern sunfish, Mola alexandrini, recorded at 15 ft in length and 2744 kg in weight.

+The family name comes from the ocean sunfish's scientific name Mola mola, both its genus name and epithet come from the Latin word mola for "millstone" because of its circular shape.

 Description

 Molidae have the fewest vertebrae of any fish, with only 16 in Mola mola.
-They also completely lack all caudal bones, and most of their skeleton is made of cartilage.
+The axial musculature, caudal and pelvic fins are completely lost during development, and most of their skeleton is made of cartilage.
+They also lack swim bladders.
 No bony plates occur in the skin, which is, however, thick and dense like cartilage and is fairly rough.
-They also lack swim bladders.
+Under the skin there is a stiff and gelatinous layer consisting of 89.8% water with a collagen and elastin meshwork, acting like an exoskeleton.
+Due to its greasy texture, it may also contain lipids.
+This layer, which is horizontally separated by a septum, provides the fish with buoyancy, and makes up a larger part of the animal's total mass the bigger the individual is.